karatelabs/karate/karate-gatling/README.md

 #### `karate.callSingle()`
 A common need is to run a routine, typically a sign-in and setting up of an `Authorization` header only *once* - for all `Feature` invocations.
 Keep in mind that when you use Gatling, what used to be a single `Feature` in "normal" Karate will now be multiplied by the number of users you define.
 So [`callonce`](https://github.com/intuit/karate#callonce) won't be sufficient anymore.

+> IMPORTANT !
+We have seen teams bring down their identity or SSO service because they did not realize that every `Feature` for every virtual-user was making a "sign in" call to get an `Authorization` header.
+Please use `karate.callSingle()` or Gatling "feeders" properly as explained below.

 You can use [`karate.callSingle()`](https://github.com/intuit/karate#hooks) in these situations and it will work as you expect.
 Ideally you should use [Feeders](#feeders) since `karate.callSingle()` will lock all threads - which may not play very well with Gatling.
 But when you want to quickly re-use existing Karate tests as performance tests, this will work nicely.